yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-chat-create.md

 |Application |TeamsTab.Create, TeamsTab.ReadWrite.All  |Allows write of the new teamsTab to the chat.
 TeamsTab.Create does not grant the ability to read, modify or delete tabs after they are created, or give access to the content inside the tabs.
 None give access to the content inside the tabs.|
 |Application |TeamsTab.Read.All, TeamsTab.ReadWrite.All  |Allows read of existing teamsTab in the chat.
 None give access to the content inside the tabs.|

-> **Note**: This API supports admin permissions.
-Global admins and Microsoft Teams service admins can access teams that they are not a member of.

 ## HTTP request